Function overloading: Complications

 Two issues interact with and complicate function overloading: Name masking (due to scope) and implicit type conversion.

-If a function is declared in one scope, and then another function with the same name is declared in an inner scope, there are two natural possible overloading behaviors: the inner declaration masks the outer declaration (regardless of signature), or both the inner declaration and the outer declaration are both included in the overload, with the inner declaration masking the outer declaration only if the signature matches.
+If a function is declared in one scope, and then another function with the same name is declared in an inner scope, there are two natural possible overloading behaviors: the inner declaration masks the outer declaration (regardless of signature), or both the inner declaration and the outer declaration are included in the overload, with the inner declaration masking the outer declaration only if the signature matches.
 The first is taken in C++: "in C++, there is no overloading across scopes."
 As a result, to obtain an overload set with functions declared in different scopes, one needs to explicitly import the functions from the outer scope into the inner scope, with the using keyword.

 Implicit type conversion complicates function overloading because if the types of parameters do not exactly match the signature of one of the overloaded functions, but can match after type conversion, resolution depends on which type conversion is chosen.

 These can combine in confusing ways: An inexact match declared in an inner scope can mask an exact match declared in an outer scope, for instance.

 For example, to have a derived class with an overloaded function taking a double or an int, using the function taking an int from the base class, in C++, one would write: